holocene-systems/data-api/README.md

 # 3RWW API

-Low- and high-level views of environmental and infrastructure data for the Greater Pittsburgh Area, including:
+The 3RWW Data API provides low- and high-level views of environmental and infrastructure data for the Greater Pittsburgh Area, including:

-* historic rainfall
+* realtime and historic rainfall
 * storm and wastewater systems
 * terrain and landcover